ivantor0/vimix-matter-hq/README.md

 ## How to use?

-First, check if you have Matter's dependencies installed: these are `python` (version 3.6 or higher), `grub-mkconfig` and `grub-mkfont`, which are standart componentd of Ubuntu installations, so you should have them, and also `inkscape`, which you may have to install (`sudo apt install inkscape`).
+First, check if you have Matter's dependencies installed: these are `python` (version 3.6 or higher), `grub-mkconfig` and `grub-mkfont`, which are standart components of Ubuntu installations, so you should have them, and also `inkscape`, which you may have to install (`sudo apt install inkscape`).

 Next, clone or download+extract this repo, then enter the `vimix-matter-hq` directory.
 Get your GRUB entries list using `./matter.py` and select which icons you want to have displayed next to them (find the material design icons you want [here](https://materialdesignicons.com/) and use their IDs).
 Set the `vmhq.sh` script as executable (`chmod +x vmhq.sh`) and run it with root privileges (so it could write to `/boot/grub`) passing the icons list: `sudo bash vmhq.sh <icon_1> <icon_2> ... <icon_X>`.